Controlled Substances Program for Research

 Monitoring and inspections

-To ensure that annual monitoring and inspections are performed, new or existing researchers who utilize controlled substances must notify the University by providing the information on the Drug Enforcement Administration (DEA) Registration Survey.
+To ensure that annual monitoring and inspections are performed, new or existing researchers who utilize controlled substances must notify IUEHS for the respective campus of the information identified in section 2.2.4 of this document.

 The Indiana Board of Pharmacy during their site inspection will look for multiple levels of locked security.
 A safe bolted or chained to a structural member (so it cannot be carried away intact) inside a locked room is an example of multiple levels of security.